-Some navigation elements/figures will offer extra bonuses for precise timing, pre-set by Competition Director at the briefing.
+Some navigation elements/figures will offer extra bonuses for precise timing, pre-set by Competition Director at the briefing or by pilot himself/herself.

 4 points for timing precision will be awarded for each hidden gate which is not missed by more than 5 seconds.